carlosissac/mod03hwpswdgen/README.md

 ## 2.3.
 JS code.

-* File script.JS was provided inside the Assets folder.
+* File `script.JS` was provided inside the Assets folder.
 I'm not entirely sure if this is good practice.
 Please provide some advice on this.

-* Steps required in order to complete the password generation process were pseudo coded before any javascript was written.
+* Steps required in order to complete the password generation process were pseudo coded before any JS Code was written.

 * Object oriented design and basic functions was also whiteboarded before any coding actually took place.

-* Query selectors were mapped first in order to map components from HTML UI into JS code.
+* Query selectors were coded first in order to map components from HTML UI into `script.JS`.

-* Afterwards event listeners were deployed, in order to link Generate and Reset button click actions to genPsswd() and resetForm() functions respectively..
+* Afterwards event listeners were deployed, in order to link Generate and Reset button click actions to `genPsswd()` and `resetForm()` functions respectively..

 * Random character generating functions implementation were taken from the following external example https://www.youtube.com/watch?v=duNmhKgtcsI.
 More specifically we based our approach of generating a random character based on a range of numbers that matched the range of the character codes for the specific password criteria (uppercase, lowercase and numbers) on this example.